 High risk items are things that are typically attractive to thieves and would include items such as computer equipment, televisions, jewellery, watches and works of art.
 Items of this nature will have specific cover limits.
 These limits will be stated in your policy schedule.

 The private dwelling and its garages (including integral garages), outbuildings, sheds and greenhouses, all used for domestic and clerical business purposes only, at the address shown in your policy schedule.

 The period during which you have insurance cover which is shown in your policy schedule.

 Cash, currency notes, bank notes, money orders, bankers drafts and current postage stamps, cheques, savings and trading stamps, savings certificates and savings bonds, luncheon vouchers, gift cards, gift vouchers, electronic cash pre-payment cards, travellers cheques, travel tickets and vouchers, season tickets and phone cards, all held for social and domestic purposes.

-Personal items worn, used or carried by you or your family in everyday life.
+Personal items worn, used or carried by you or your family in everyday life outside of the boundaries of your home.
 The item must be owned by or be the legal responsibility of you or your family.

 The most we will pay for any single event or item.
 Your policy schedule will provide you with any policy limits that are applicable to you.